-Going for a higher trim level will likely cost you thousands more upfront, but you can’t always put a price on safety.
+Going for a higher trim level will likely cost you thousands more upfront.
 If you are shopping for a new car, do research on what trim levels have the options you want.
 When you get to the dealer, be prepared to negotiate a more affordable price for only the options you want, and if you shop during the right time of the month, you could pay the base price for higher trim level offerings.

 How To Increase Your Car’s Value